LUDevNet/Docs/docs/game-mechanics/skill-system.rst

 When a skill is triggered on the client, it will send a :any:`gm-start-skill` message.
 This message contains a bitstream that represents all the decisions the client has made whenever a behavior has multiple paths to continue.
-An example for this would be the _`Area of Effect``which will serialize the amount of objects within the area, and then the object id and remaining bitstream for all of these objects.
+An example for this would be the :doc:`behaviors/aoe` which will serialize the amount of objects within the area, and then the object id and remaining bitstream for all of these objects.